USoftNL/udocs/docs/Repositories/Blend_scripts_for_repository_management/Understanding_USoft_Blend.md

 - "Mix in" data sets into the input XML or into the XSLT stylesheet before the XSLT transformation is executed.
 For details of "mixing in" click [here]().
 - Cache compiled XML and XSLT for faster processing.

-More explanation on RDMI is [here](https://developer.usoft.com/documentation/100doc/htm_internalcomponents.htm).
+More explanation on RDMI is [What is an RDMI component](/docs/Extensions/RDMI_Components/What_is_an_RDMI_component_and_how_do_you_create_one.md).

 ### The USXSL internal component

-The [USXSL internal component](/docs/Extensions/USXSL%20internal%20component/USXSL%20internal%20component.md) is an XSLT 1.0 processor written in Xalan/C++ that allows you to apply XSLT 1.0 transformations to XML data sets.
+The [USXSL internal component](/docs/Extensions/USXSL_internal_component/USXSL_internal_component.md) is an XSLT 1.0 processor written in Xalan/C++ that allows you to apply XSLT 1.0 transformations to XML data sets.

 This component supersedes the earlier XSL off-the-shelf component, an XSLT 1.0 processor written in Xalan/Java now supported for backward compatibility only.

 ### The USCSXSL internal component

-The [USCSXSL internal component](/docs/Extensions/USCSXSL%20internal%20component) is an XSLT 1.0 processor written in .NET/C# that allows you to apply XSLT 1.0 transformations to XML data sets.
+The [USCSXSL internal component](/docs/Extensions/USCSXSL_internal_component) is an XSLT 1.0 processor written in .NET/C# that allows you to apply XSLT 1.0 transformations to XML data sets.

 You can invoke this component in the same way as any other RDMI component from a USoft context, but you can also call it from the command line using ublendit.exe.